 The governing rules of HMSTrust consist of Helen’s Will executed in 1936 (and varied by the Supreme Court of Victoria in 1992 and 2015) and the 2009 Administrative Scheme.

-HMSTrust is regulated by the Australian Charities and Not-for-profits Commission (ACNC) and is governed by a Board of Trustees which meets regularly throughout the year to consider the three core activities of HMSTrust: investment management, grant making and finance and compliance.
+HMSTrust is regulated by the Australian Charities and Not-for-profits Commission (ACNC) and is governed by a Board of Trustees which meets regularly throughout the year to consider the three core activities of HMSTrust: grant making, investment management, and finance / compliance.

-HMSTrust has implemented a risk management plan (which is reviewed by the Board of Trustees on an annual basis) and maintains comprehensive insurance policies.
+HMSTrust has implemented a risk management plan (reviewed annually by the Board of Trustees) and maintains comprehensive insurance policies.
 The assets of HMSTrust are held in the name of the custodian trustee, HMS Nominees Ltd. HMS Nominees Ltd is a company limited by guarantee and all HMSTrust Trustees are directors and members of HMS Nominees Ltd.

 In accordance with the terms of Helen’s Will, HMSTrust maintains both a Capital Account (representing HMSTrust’s corpus) and an Income Account (representing the income earned on HMSTrust’s corpus and out of which grants and expenses are paid).
-The Trustees have the power to accumulate and retain up to 15% of the operating surplus of HMSTrust each financial year in the Capital Account.
+The Trustees have the power to transfer up to 15% of the Income Account’s operating surplus each financial year to the Capital Account.

 HMSTrust undertakes a comprehensive annual budget process with approval by the Board of Trustees in May each year.
 Quarterly actual results are reported against budget and revised forecasts for the year are prepared regularly.

-Since HMSTrust is not a reporting entity, special purpose annual financial statements are prepared to satisfy its reporting obligations under its governing rules and the ACNC Act.
-These annual financial statements are audited by an external auditor (BDO).
+HMSTrust is not a reporting entity.
+Accordingly, special purpose annual financial statements are prepared to satisfy its reporting obligations under its governing rules and the ACNC Act.
+These annual financial statements are audited by an external auditor.
 The key financial summary presented here is an extract of the audited annual financial statements which are available for download from the ACNC website.

 Operating results for the year

-Operating expenses of $1.3m were incurred during the year in administering HMSTrust to achieve its objectives and were 3% lower than in FY17.
+Operating expenses of $1.3m were incurred during FY18 in administering HMSTrust to achieve its objectives and were 3% lower than in FY17.

 An operating surplus of $5.1m was generated in FY18, a 5% decrease over the $5.3m generated in FY17 which included $0.3m reversal of a prior year building impairment expense. $0.8m of the operating surplus was capital in nature and remains in the Capital Account.

-The operating surplus on the Income Account of $4.5m allowed for a total of $3.6m in grants to be approved during the 2016 financial year.
-This resulted in a $0.9m surplus on the Income Account from which $0.6m was transferred to the Capital Account through the Trustees’ exercise of the power of accumulation.
-Unapplied income in the Income Account increased from $3.9m at 30 June 2015 to $4.2m at 30 June 2016.
-This unapplied income will be used to maintain HMSTrust’s granting capacity during this period of low income returns.
+The operating surplus on the Income Account of $4.3m allowed for a total of $3.7m net grants to be approved during FY18.
+This resulted in a $0.5m surplus on the Income Account from which $0.6m was transferred to the Capital Account through the Trustees’ exercise of the power of accumulation.
+Consequently, the balance on the Income Account decreased from $3.8m at 30 June 2017 to $3.7m at 30 June 2018.
+This balance on the Income Account will be used to maintain HMSTrust’s granting capacity during this continued period of low income returns.